-My answers are aimed at giving you guidance for you to make up your mind and clear up some misunderstandings.
+My answers are aimed at answering some good soccer questions, giving you guidance for you to make up your mind, and clear up some misunderstandings.

 To make it easier for you, I listed the questions I am going to answer below :

-Question1: What Is Kids Soccer?
+1. What Is Kids Soccer?

-In the US rules are administered by the US Youth Soccer and they are modified with more emphasis on fun, safety, and learning for both parents and their kids.
+In the US, rules are administered by the US Youth Soccer and they are modified with more emphasis on fun, safety, and learning for both parents and their kids.

 A lot of parents are now participating in soccer with their children and networking with other parents on the sidelines.